MEMENIM-Project/Memenim/README.md

 ## Questions, bug reports or feature requests?

 Do you have any questions?
-[Create a issue](https://github.com/MEMENIM-Project/Memenim/issues/new/choose)
+[Create a issue](https://github.com/MEMENIM-Project/Memenim/issues/new/choose).

 Are you missing some features or have you found bugs?
-[Create a issue](https://github.com/MEMENIM-Project/Memenim/issues/new/choose) or even better, [contribute to MEMENIM](https://github.com/MEMENIM-Project/Memenim#contributing)!
+[Create a issue](https://github.com/MEMENIM-Project/Memenim/issues/new/choose) or even better, [contribute to MEMENIM](https://github.com/MEMENIM-Project/Memenim#Contributing)!

 ## Frequently Asked Questions (FAQ)

-See [FAQ](https://github.com/MEMENIM-Project/Memenim/wiki/FAQ) on the Wiki
+See [FAQ](https://github.com/MEMENIM-Project/Memenim/wiki/FAQ) on the Wiki.

 ## Contributing